Research

 Bi-phasic blood flow modeling

 A specific feature of microvascular flow is that blood particles, such as red blood cells (RBCs), are of similar size as the vessels.
 This causes a two-way interaction between the plasma- and the RBC-phase, which leads to both temporal and spatial heterogeneities in the flow field and RBC distribution.
-These interactions can be described by fully resolving RBC deformation in fluid-structure-interaction simulations or in simplified models employing empirically derived characteristics.
 Depending on the scale of interest, we either employ a time-averaged iterative model or a model with discrete RBC tracking.
 All model developments are available in our GitHub repository microBlooM.